 Information theory provides a theoretical basis for describing and understanding phenomena ranging from emergent laws of physics, including the second law of thermodynamics, to emergent structures in, for example, chemical self-organizing systems.
 A current focus is on physical systems including both statistical mechanics and the process of quantum measurement.

-The origins and evolution of humans and human societies.
+The origin and evolution of humans and human culture.

 Stability of large complex ecosystems

 An ecosystem is a complex system consisting of many heterogeneous agents (species or individuals).
 The long- and short-term stability and robustness of these systems have been studied and discussed extensively in the literature for more than 50 years but is still far from fully understood.
 A fundamental problem is how the complexity of the system, measured in terms of number of species or strength and topology of interactions among species affect its stability.
 Despite how important this is for understanding and predicting possible catastrophic biodiversity loss etc, this is still not well understood.
 The complex systems group has recently started a project that tries to address such questions using dynamical systems theory.
 The work is done in collaboration with complex systems and theoretical biology group at UCLA in Los Angeles.